 Diagnostic Error in Health Care

-The committee will develop recommendations to reduce diagnostic error in health care.
-Action items for key stakeholders may focus on education, the culture of health care, information technology, systems engineering, measurement approaches, changes in payment, and further research.
+The committee developed recommendations to reduce diagnostic error in health care.
+Action items for key stakeholders focused on education, the culture of health care, information technology, systems engineering, measurement approaches, changes in payment, and further research.